What Is Environmental, Social, and Governance (ESG)?

 Why is ESG important?

-ESG is more than just a buzzword: it’s a metric that companies will need to pay attention to to stay competitive in the future.
+To stay competitive, companies will need to pay attention to their ESG metrics.
 Here are a few of the reasons that ESG is important:

-• Push innovation: Looking for more sustainable solutions can lead to industry innovation as you find new ways to approach doing business that help protect the environment.
+• Pushing innovation: Looking for more sustainable solutions can lead to industry innovation as you find new ways to approach doing business that help protect the environment.

-• Attract investors: ESG speaks to the metrics investors care about.
+• Attracting investors: ESG speaks to the metrics investors care about.
 When your company focuses on improving its ESG, it may become a more attractive investment.

 ESG impacts all industries because environmental, social, and governance issues are not specific to any one sector.
-Below, you’ll find examples of how ESG affects industries as diverse as aerospace and defense, automotive, construction, and retail.
+However, we've outlined some of the industries where ESG can have a particularly significant impact.

 • Aerospace and defense: One cause of worldwide carbon output is emissions associated with airplanes, which demand innovation in the form of more efficient fuels and improved aircraft design.
 In national defense, rare minerals required for weapons and aircraft often originate in countries with objectionable human rights practices.
 ESG is a useful framework for discussing these issues.